Marathon (42.2 KM)

 The marathon course is a point to point.
 It starts at the Crysler Marina, just west of historic Upper Canada Village near Morrisburg.
 Particiapnts will be bused to the Start Location from St. Lawrence College.
 The route follows the bike path to the Long Sault Parkway entrance at Ingleside.
 It then continues along the parkway to Long Sault where it re-joins the bike path and follows it along the waterfront to the finish line at St. Lawrence College.
 The course is fast and has a net downhill elevation profile.
 There are a few short steep sections along the second half that will challenge tired legs.The first 8 km are on a firm trail, the remainder is mostly asphalt pathway.
 This course is incredibly scenic.

-This year's marathon will be capped at 150 participants.
+This year's marathon will be capped at 200 participants.
 We are committed to providing the best possible environment for all our participants and volunteers.
-Last year we capped at 75, and sold out.
-We expect the marathon will sell out this year, so register early.
+We have sold out the last two years, and we expect the marathon will sell out this year, so register early.

 Map of Course